-Clause 6 - Equal treatment of all Bidder(s) / Contractor(s) / Subcontractors
+Clause 6 - Equal treatment of all Bidder(s) / Contractor(s) / Subcontractors all Bidders, Contractors and Subcontractors.

 (1) The Bidder(s) / Contractor(s) undertake(s) to demand from all subcontractors a commitment in conformity with this Integrity Pact, and to submit it to the Principal before contract signing.